CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 ---

 ## Intro
-In this occasion we will be learning some of the basic stuff to begin programming in [`Julia`](https://julialang.org/), a programming language developed by people at MIT.
+In this occasion we will be learning some of the basic stuff to begin programming in [`Julia`](https://julialang.org/), a programming language developed at MIT.
 This language is getting more and more notorious among the scientific community because, besides being a free language orientated to scientific computation (like `R` or `Octave`), its developers claim to have speed performances similar to `C`, but without its "language complexity".

 Nevertheless, when starting with this language, sometimes there might arise errors in the code that are difficult to read/solve, so the task of programming can become quite annoying.
 To avoid them and, more important, to learn how to solve them, it is why we make this introduction to the `Julia` language.